dspitzle/XML_Brute_Old/README.md

 # XML_Brute

-__A PHP application for converting arbitrary XML files into relational databases__
+<h4>A PHP application for converting arbitrary XML files into relational databases</h4>

 Table of contents:
 * [Introduction](#introduction)